Coronavirus digest: Unions torn over Biden vaccine mandate | DW | 11.09.2021

 In Florida, an appeals court ruled in favor of Governor Ron DeSantis on Friday, reinstating his ban on mask mandates in the state's public schools.

-The decision by the First District Court of Appeals has reversed a previous ruling by a Florida district court judge who ruled — in a lawsuit brought by parents — that the state did not have the authority to ban the face-covering requirements.
+The decision by Florida's 1st District Court of Appeals has reversed a previous ruling by a Florida district court judge who ruled — in a lawsuit brought by parents — that the state did not have the authority to ban the face-covering requirements.

-Top US health officials believe that the BioNTech-Pfizer coronavirus jab could be authorized for children aged 5-11 years by the end of October, news agency Reuters said on Saturday, citing two sources familiar with the situation.
+Top US health officials believe that the BioNTech-Pfizer coronavirus jab could be authorized for children aged 5 to 11 by the end of October, news agency Reuters said on Saturday, citing two sources familiar with the situation.

 Meanwhile, Several of Zoo Atlanta's population of western lowland gorillas have tested positive for COVID-19, the zoo reported on Friday.